Professional Baseball in Wartime Japan - The Relationship Between War and Baseball

 Militarism and Pressure on Baseball

 Following the outbreak of the Second Sino-Japanese War in 1937, Japanese society rapidly militarized, and professional baseball was not spared.
 As the movement to eliminate 'enemy language' intensified, English team names were banned in 1940.
-The Tokyo Giants became 'Tokyo Kyojin-gun' and the Tigers became 'Hanshin-gun.'
+The Tokyo Yomiuri became 'Tokyo Kyojin-gun' and the Tigers became 'Hanshin-gun.'
 Baseball terminology was replaced with Japanese equivalents: strikes became 'yoshi' (good) and balls became 'dame' (no good).
 Flag-raising ceremonies and the national anthem became mandatory before games, and players sometimes marched in national uniforms over their baseball attire.
 Baseball was transformed from entertainment into a tool for national prestige.

 Player Conscription and War Deaths